Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

 [Bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) addresses consist of a human-readable part - for example, 'bnb' for Binance - and a machine readable part.
 The encoded data is simply the address, which can be converted to binary and stored directly.

-For example, the BNB address `bnb1grpf0955h0ykzq3ar5nmum7y6gdfl6lxfn46h2` decodes to the binary representation `40c2979694bbc961023d1d27be6fc4d21a9febe6`, which is stored directly in ENS.
+For example, the BNB address `bnb1grpf0955h0ykzq3ar5nmum7y6gdfl6lxfn46h2` decodes to the binary representation `40c2979694bbc961023d1d27be6fc4d21a9febe6`, which is stored directly in PNS.

 #### Example

-An example implementation of a resolver that supports this ENSIP is provided here:
+An example implementation of a resolver that supports this PNSIP is provided here:

 ```solidity
 pragma solidity ^0.5.8;